dwyatte/gingerbread/README.md

 docker run -it --rm -p 8888:8888 -p 6006:6006 -v=$PWD:$PWD -w=$PWD --name=tensorflow-cpu tensorflow-cpu /bin/bash
 ```

-Note: If you want to run the jupyter notebook server, it needs to be run on 0.0.0.0 to expose it to the host (`jupyter notebook --ip=0.0.0.0)
+Note: If you want to run the jupyter notebook server, it needs to be run on 0.0.0.0 to expose it to the host (`jupyter notebook --ip=0.0.0.0`)

-It should be possible to use tensorflow from the command line and plotting through matplotlib's Tk backend by forwarding your display (even on Mac OS 10.x, see: https://github.com/docker/docker/issues/8710)
+It should be possible to use tensorflow from the command line and plot through matplotlib's Tk backend by forwarding your display (even on Mac OS 10.x, see: https://github.com/docker/docker/issues/8710)